volab/IoT_EPS/_1_userDoc/source/softDev.rst

 #. improve json file managment
 #.
+Minifier all files if possible of course and reduce the size of the images
+#.
 Error handling improvement 95% (todo display low error with LED ?
 Which one : power led ?)
 #. configuration page (see softdev.rst)
 #. exhaustive test of hebdo mode : 95%
 #. write index special page for softAP Mode with local boostrap or other light js.framework 5%
 #.
-Creat an infography that summarize features and needs
+Create an infography that summarize features and needs
 #.
 Write user manual : 1%
 #.
 Write builder manual
 #.
 UML and classes documentation 10% - web and json